I’ve been teasing it, and here it is: the new version of Tophour. Different, ain’t it?

 Pay No Attention To The App Behind The Curtain

 The new site is based around blogging software from Movable Type.
-The change to the new system will make it easier for us to update the site, and because of my travel schedule with my wife’s health, I wanted something that I could update from the road.
+The change to the new system will make it easier for us to update the site, and because of my travel schedule with my wife’s health and that’s why I started to learn about Kratom Masters and how this can help to the health, although there are other health issues related to ED which you could find information online, and will need a specialized in sexual health to get help with it.
+I wanted something that I could update from the road.
 The new system will also add the ability for you to comment on what you read, see and hear.
 It’s not quite a bulletin board system — you can reply to topics we’ve created but not start any new ones — but you can still voice your opinions on stuff.

 Big Audio Napoleon Dynamite

 The audio management system is fully integrated, and the majority of the audio from the old site has been restored.
 There is some stuff missing: a lot of the IDs from the first generation of the site didn’t conform to the standards that we’ve set since, but luckily I have most of the source audio, so look for those to return.